svenko99/alfred-shazam/README.md

 - Type `shazam` in Alfred while the music is playing and wait for the results.
 - Type `shazam history` in Alfred to view your Shazam history.
 Use `⌘` to delete a specific song or `⌥` to delete every song from the history.

-## 📝 Notice

-- This workflow has been tested on macOS Sonoma (14.5).